cosmos/sdk-tutorials/liquidity-module/index.md

     git clone https://github.com/b-harvest/gravity-dex.git
     ```

-    - Copy the software to the right location:
+    - Move into the directory and install software to the right location:

     ```bash
     cd gravity-dex && make install
     ```

     - Verify the gaiad version:

     ```bash